-The Physical Benefits of Running 3 Miles a Day
+Physical Benefits of Running 3 Miles a Day

 When most people start running, the first thing they consider is the effect it will have on their body.
 And reasonably so!
-There will be incredible results to your appearance and feeling when you start running every day.

-You Can Burn Calories and Lose Weight
+Benefit 1: You Can Burn Calories and Lose Weight

 Weight loss is a common reason for running.
 And many people have great success with that.
 The trick to weight loss is to have a calorie deficiency in your daily diet, which means you need to burn more than you eat.

 You can keep track of what you eat and what you burned with a daily log or an app like My Fitness Pal.

 How many calories you burn in a 3-mile run depends on factors like your weight and how fast you run, but the average amount would be about 100 calories per mile.
 Time your first few runs and then use a calorie calculator to find out how many you burned.

 Benefit 2: Running 3 Miles Is a Fast and Efficient Workout

 Lack of time is one of the biggest reasons people avoid exercising.
 We all know that time is precious.